russhughes/st7789_mpy/README.md

   The values needed for particular display may not be documented and may require some experimentation to determine the correct values.
 One technique is to draw a box the same size as the display and then make small changes to the offsets until the display looks correct.
+See the `cfg_helper.py` program in the examples folder for more information.

 The module exposes predefined colors: